Focus: Alleged crimes committed in the context of the "Maidan" protests since 21 November and other events in Ukraine since 20 February 2014

 Ukraine is not a party to the Rome Statute.
 However, on 17 April 2014, the Government of Ukraine lodged a

 declaration under article 12(3) of the Rome Statute accepting the ICC's jurisdiction over alleged crimes committed on its territory from 21 November 2013 to 22 February 2014.
 Further, on 8 September 2015, the Government of Ukraine lodged a second declaration under article 12(3) of the Statute accepting the exercise of jurisdiction by the ICC in relation to alleged crimes committed on its territory from 20 February 2014 onwards, with no end date.
-The Court may therefore exercise its jurisdiction over Rome Statute crimes committed on the territory or by nationals of Ukraine since 21 November 2013.
+The Court may therefore exercise its jurisdiction over Rome Statute crimes committed on the territory of Ukraine since 21 November 2013.

 Procedural history and focus of the preliminary examination